10 Most Popular Horse Breeds and Types of Horses

 • Life Expectancy: 25 – 30 years

-• Best for: Versatile riding disciplines, ranch work, and therapeutic riding programs.
+• Specialty: Riding disciplines, ranch work, and therapeutic riding programs.

 Paint Horses are easily recognized by their distinct coat patterns, combining solid and spotted color patches.
-Their calm and gentle temperament makes them popular for pleasure riding and horse shows.
+Their calm and gentle temperament makes them popular.
+They are known to provide pleasure riding and horse shows.

 At a Glance